igorbasko01/exercise-management/.tasks/tasks/TASK-5.md

 priority: Medium
 category: Feature
 owner: None
-board: In Progress
+board: Done
 ---

 ## Description
 - [x] Create a page to list exercise templates.
-- [ ] Add a button to add a new exercise template.
+- [x] Add a button to add a new exercise template.
-- [ ] Create a page that will allow creating/editing an exercise template.
+- [x] Create a page that will allow creating/editing an exercise template.
-- [ ] The create/edit page should show error messages if the form is invalid.
+- [x] The create/edit page should show error messages if the form is invalid. - Does validation per field.
-- [ ] The create/edit page should have two buttons, one for saving the exercise template and one for canceling the creation/editing.
+- [x] The create/edit page should have two buttons, one for saving the exercise template and one for canceling the creation/editing. - Back button and save button.

 2025-02-12 - I have added a view model with ChangeNotifier for the exercise templates, after that I should continue to creating:
 - [x] Provider for `ExerciseTemplateService`.